 RRC Certification Preparation Course fees do not include the exam cost.
 The certification exams are administered by Manitoba Conservation and Climate; not RRC.
+The associated certification exams are available to be written in person at 215 Garry Street, Winnipeg (Ricoh Plaza), on a variety of dates outlined below.
 It is the course participant’s responsibility to register & pay for the exam (on-line payment available) no later than 14 days prior to the exam date.
 Information & exam registration forms are available thru the link https://www.gov.mb.ca/sd/pubs/waste_management/wastewater/exam_registration.pdf

 For more information, please contact Donna Garcia at (204) 945-7065 or Donna.Garcia@gov.mb.ca